 - Calculate, and depict in a price-quantity diagram, the effective marginal revenues of this monopolist, considering the exporting opportunity. - Calculate, and depict in a price-quantity diagram, the optimal amount of goods that the monopolist will choose to sell to the domestic market and the optimal amount of goods the monopolist will export in the absence of transportation costs. - Now suppose there are transportation costs $\tau = \frac{1}{2}c$ per unit shipped across borders.
-Calculate and depict monopoly profits from exports. - Alternatively, the monopoly can open a foreign subsidiary and sell to the world market from the new location at no transportation cost.
+Calculate and depict monopoly profits from exports.
+[Hint: Note that, in contrast to the case in class, these transportation costs will shift and not turn the parent company's marginal cost curve for exported goods.] - Alternatively, the monopoly can open a foreign subsidiary and sell to the world market from the new location at no transportation cost.
 Calculate and depict profits at the foreign subsidiary.
 If there are some fixed costs to open a foreign subsidiary, how large can they be at most to make horizontal FDI worthwhile?